jspecify/jspecify/docs/user-guide.md

 There are a couple of places where the syntax of type annotations like `@Nullable` is counterintuitive.
+TODO: make the principle clear: type use annotation immediately before the annotated type.

 1. For a nested type like `Map.Entry`, if you want to say that the value can be null then the syntax is `Map.@Nullable Entry`.
 You can often avoid dealing with this by